 - Be innovative: You can go as high as you want but an ideal drone video footage is dynamic.
 If you have guts, you can surely fly through some objects or possible people (that will be too risky though) but you can set up a sideways shot as you fly across it such as a beach or a bunch of trees.

 - Set your camera in an upright position: Do not get intimidated when trying to do new things.
-I prefer higher resolution as opposed to a higher frame rate.
-This tends to grant your more leverage in the post production phase.
+I prefer a higher resolution as opposed to a higher frame rate.
+This tends to grant your more leverage in the post-production phase.